 |Flow Calculations||This determines the default method used to solve the links, or pipes, in a dynamic project.
 (This is not applicable for ProBal) The three options available to the user in Dynamic mode are described below:

-Note: The user may still change the options in individual units within a project (see Settings and Options on the Info Tab), as these settings are for the default behaviour when a project is created using this configuration file.
+Note: The user may still change the options in the project (see Project Settings - Modes Tab) or in individual units within a project (see Settings and Options on the Info Tab), as these settings are for the default behaviour when a project is created using this configuration file.
 The Max Complexity will set the maximum complexity allowed when using this configuration.

 For example, the user may set the default heat calculation to None and the Max Complexity to Rigorous.
 All projects using this configuration file will start by default with no energy calculations, but the user may still change the individual project setting to have Rigorous heat calculations.
 However, if the user also set the Max Complexity to None then the user would not be able to change the Heat Calculations for any project from None.